edgar-carrillo/edgar-carrillo/README.md

 JS/HTML/CSS/Webpack - A photography portfolio showcasing the clients portfolio of photography and more.
 <br>
 <p>
-  The portfolio will feature a string of images that involve photography, artstation creations, and other images the client would like incorporated into there website.
-Currently only mobile responsive.
+  The portfolio features a string of images that involve photography, artstation creations, and other images the client would like incorporated into there website.
 </p>

 Live : https://joseph-oliver-dev.netlify.app/